deBubz/StudyNotes/sac/wk3/note.md

 - statement can appear in actions can be more than assignment statements
   - regular code is ok too
 - state actions can include `for`, function call, `if` as long as
-  - it doesnt wait on an input
+  - it doesn't wait on an input

 [3.5.2 applause meter sm]()